 All manuscripts submitted to us must be the original creation of the author.
 This means the writer must own all copyright and publishing rights to the book and it has a clear chain of title (i.e. – no other contracts with another publisher related to the book and it is free of all legal constraints).
 If all or part of the work has been previously published, we will only accept it if the rights have reverted back to the author.
 Unless otherwise agreed upon, Bohemian Griot Publishing, LLC retains the first option rights to publish a print copy for sale.

-If the rights to your book does not meet that basic criteria, save your time and postage and don’t bother sending it to us.
+If the rights to your book does not meet that basic criteria, save your time and don’t bother sending it to us.
 We prefer our drama to be inside a good book — not in a courtroom.